javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 # Data types

 A variable in JavaScript can contain any data.
-A variable can at one moment be a string and later receive a numeric value:
+A variable can at one moment be a string and at another be a number:

 ```js
 // no error